shurcooL/ivybrowser/README.md

 ivy in the browser.

-Inspired by the iOS and Android ports of Rob Pike's ivy, I ported it to the web using GopherJS compiler.
+Inspired by the iOS and Android ports of Rob Pike's ivy, I ported it to run in web browsers using GopherJS compiler.

 Installation
 ------------